Daniel-KM/Omeka-S-module-Access/README.md

 An option in the config can be used to use it with or without the restricted access.

-To create an embargo on a file, simply set the dates in `curation:dateStart` and/or `curation:dateEnd`.
+To create an embargo on a file, simply set the dates in `curation:start` and/or `curation:end`.

 It is recommended to use the datatype "numeric timestamp" from the module [Numeric Datatypes], but a literal is fine.
 The date must be an iso one (`2022-03-14`).
 A time can be